-Thought it’s legal for Canadians to place wagers at online betting sites, it’s illegal to actually run one of these sites if you’re located in Canada.
-This is why all of the sportsbooks marketed towards Canadians are licensed and located either internationally or on an Indian Reserve.
+Though it’s legal for Canadians to place wagers at online betting sites, it’s illegal to actually run one of these sites if you’re located in Canada.
+This is why all of the sportsbooks marketed towards Canadians are licensed and located either internationally or on a First Nations Reserve.

 Here’s where our 3 top rated sports betting sites for Canadians are located and licensed:

-- Sports Interaction – Kahnawake Indian Reserve (about 15 minutes outside of Montreal)
+- Sports Interaction – Kahnawake First Nations Reserve (about 15 minutes outside of Montreal)

 Current Sports Betting Climate In Canada